takaho/aicluster/README.md

  npm install

 The server starts with "node aicserver" or "forever start aicserver."
 The default port of the server is 8091 and you can access the page at the URL http://localhost:8091/.
+The URL of local host is open when the program starts without --server option.

 USAGE